You are here

 For paper applications, please follow the below guidelines:

-Please print the relevant forms from our website.
-It is important to fill in all fields of the forms, if a question is not applicable to your variety, please state so.
+Please print or type on line the information to be filled in the form.
+It is important to fill in all fields of the form, if not applicable, please state so.
 Mandatory fields or sections are marked with an asterisk (*).

 The following notes refer to the numbering of the points in the application form:

-The natural person duly authorised to represent a legal person should be the person legally entitled to act on behalf of the legal person and whose signature is binding on the legal person.
+The natural person duly authorized to represent a legal person should be the person legally entitled to act on behalf of the legal person and whose signature is binding on the legal person.

 If the person of the breeder is not the same as the person of the applicant: